System-rat/backup-rat/USAGE.md

 # The path to the file or folder to backup
 # Added: 0.1.0
-path = "/env"
+path = "/etc"

-# The destination of the backup
+# The destination of the backup (in this example the /etc folder will be in /mnt/Backup/etc)
 # Added: 0.1.0
-target_path = "/mnt/Backup/Config"
+target_path = "/mnt/Backup"

 # Optional: If set to true the target will NOT be backed up by the *all* target
 # Added: 0.1.0